-- Walk-in bathtubs — If it’s difficult for you or a family member to safely enter the bathtub without slipping and falling, a walk-in tub may be ideal for your project.
+- Walk-in bathtubs — If it’s difficult for you or a family member to enter the bathtub without slipping and falling safely, a walk-in tub may be ideal for your project.
 Walk-in bathtubs are much taller than standard models and use a hinged door for entry; this eliminates the need for anyone to step over the side of the tub to get in, making it much safer to use.
 Most walk-in tubs also have options for jet massagers to ease muscular pain, which is great for conditions like arthritis.

-- Stair chairs — Stair chairs may not be necessary inside of the bathroom but can make the room more accessible for anyone with walking difficulties if it isn’t on the ground floor.
-Stair chairs are built into the wall and follow a track that is adjacent to the incline of the steps, and most models take less than a minute to reach another level in the building.
+- Stair chairs — Stair chairs may not be necessary inside the bathroom but can make the room more accessible for anyone with walking difficulties if it isn’t on the ground floor.
+Stair chairs are built into the wall and follow a track adjacent to the incline of the steps, and most models take less than a minute to reach another level in the building.